 So how can a FM pick a solution that offers all these benefits?

-As we’ve covered, the best software to manage desk sharing will be user-friendly and cloud-based.
+As we’ve covered in this desk booking guide, the best software to manage desk sharing will be user-friendly and cloud-based.
 Beyond this, look for desk booking software solutions that offer the following key features:

 Each worker will have their own preferences and circumstances, so don’t assume everyone will simply want a mobile app.
 Instead, pick a desk booking solution that works on mobile, desktop, touch screen kiosk and even Slack.
 Doing so and ensuring your software works on every device can dramatically improve uptake and accessibility.